 - 6. Projects financed by Rural Development, which meet state-wide distribution goals; - 7.
-Up to two projects of the following type: new construction or Substantial Rehabilitation multifamily housing projects that are not restricted to persons who are 55 years old or older and that are located within one of the following areas at the time a reservation for Tax Credits is made:
+One remaining project of the following type: new construction or Substantial Rehabilitation multifamily housing project that is not restricted to persons who are 55 years old or older and that is located within one of the following areas at the time a reservation for Tax Credits is made: